 The study enrolled all individuals who reported at the Outpatient registration desk at Temeke and Mnazi Mmoja hospitals during the study period.
 Individuals who were critically ill and needed immediate care and those who didn't consent to participate were excluded from the study.
+Temeke in Dar es Salaam and Mnazi Mmoja Hospital in Zanzibar were purposively selected due to the frequent outbreaks of arbovirus in the country and their proximity to the Indian Ocean, leading to frequent flooding and rising temperatures.
 A total of 332 patients were enrolled using a systematic random sampling technique.
 The patients were chosen from the registry's patients by selecting every 5th participant at the outpatient clinic-332, 166 from Temeke Hospital, and 166 from Mnazi Mmoja.
 Participants were informed about the study and invited to participate voluntarily.
 Individuals aged <18 were accented, and their parents or guardians were asked to complete the questionnaire.